-- First, go to “Evaluation” section & type in e-mail addresses of your letter writers (AADSAS will send emails to your letter writers right away)
+- First, go to the “Evaluation” section and type in the e-mail addresses of your letter writers (AADSAS will send emails to your letter writers right away)

-- Second, go to “Transcript” section, print out “Transcript Request Form” & request transcripts from universities and colleges you have taken classes from. (include concurrent enrollment courses in high school).
+- Second, go to the “Transcript” section and print out the “Transcript Request Form” to request transcripts from universities and colleges you have taken classes from.
+(Include concurrent enrollment courses in high school.)

-- Third, fill out the rest of your application form and pay Application Processing Fees.
+- Third, fill out the rest of your application form and pay any Application Processing Fees.